mephistophyles/mephistophyles.github.io/about.md

 permalink: /about/
 ---

 My name is Phil.
 I'm an engineer and developer.
 I've spent the last year at the German Aerospace Center (DLR) in Oberpfaffenhofen, working under Martin Schuster to develop tools for research in multi-robot SLAM techniques.
 I'm currently in the market for new opportunities and challenges.
+My strengths and interests are in simulutions and visualizations to create actionable intelligence from information.

 ### More information